gilben1/gilben1.github.io/content/posts/2023/02/from-disqus-to-giscus/index.md

 {{< figure src="giscus.png" caption="\\o/" align=center >}}

+#### Next steps

+I'll probably tinker with the theming of giscus to look good in both light and dark mode on this blog.
+For now, I've settled with the "Transparent Dark" Github theme, so that the dark blue is shown.
+I toyed around with the other built-in dark themes, but they clashed with the dark blue.
+The transparent dark is serviceable enough, though will probably bug me enough that the next thing I directly tackle is the theming.

 ### Conclusion and Thanks
 Giscus ended up being a breeze to set up, with only a couple of stumbling points with conflicting documentation.